Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 3. Aid for state and local governments

 The House-passed bill provided roughly $1 trillion to state and local governments.
-In recent weeks, many states have warned they are facing decisions about cuts to key services, as tax revenues have plummeted with many businesses closed or operating at reduced levels.
+In recent weeks, many states have warned they are facing decisions about cuts to key services as tax revenues have plummeted with many businesses closed or operating at reduced levels.

-McConnell has acknowledged some state aid is needed, but the parties are far apart on the details, and many Republican lawmakers say any new money has to be funneled for items directly related to the virus, not to paying down deficits in the states.
+McConnell has acknowledged that some state aid is needed, but the parties are far apart on the details, and many Republican lawmakers say any new money has to be funneled for items directly related to the virus, not to paying down deficits in the states.

 Pelosi and other Democrats warn that without more help, states will have to lay off first responders or cut education budgets, which are tight with new demands related to the coronavirus.